 Winter is just getting started, and it’s a wonderful time to look for feathered visitors.
 Oregon’s wildlife areas offer tremendous opportunities to see migrating and overwintering birds of all kinds.
-Wherever you travel in Oregon, there are great places to go birding near you — National Wildlife Refuges, nature areas, city parks and even backyards.
-Get your bird books, binoculars and buddies, and head outside.
+Wherever you travel in Oregon, there are great places to go birding near you — national wildlife refuges, nature areas, city parks and even backyards.
+Get your bird books, binoculars and birding buddies, and head outside.

 Just minutes outside of Portland, the Sauvie Island Wildlife Area hosts more than 150,000 geese, ducks and swans that migrate or winter over.
-This birding hot spot is also a great place to see sandhill cranes and great blue herons, among 275 species that call this nearly 12,000 acres home.
-Not far away, about 14 miles north on Highway 30, Scappoose Bottoms and the Crown Zellerbach Trail in Columbia County are part of rich farmland, favorite stomping grounds for numerous raptors and songbirds.
+This birding hot spot is also a great place to see sandhill cranes and great blue herons among the 275 species that call this nearly 12,000-acre spot home.
+Not far away, about 14 miles north on Highway 30, Scappoose Bottoms and the Crown Zellerbach Trail in Columbia County are part of rich farmland and favorite stomping grounds for numerous raptors and songbirds.
 Have your binoculars handy as you trek a section of the 17-mile trail, which stretches from the Multnomah Channel just south of Scappoose to Vernonia.

 Klamath Wildlife Area Units in Southern Oregon offer the chance to see rough-legged hawks, swans, American kestrels and northern harriers in wintertime.
 From November to February, the star of the show is the bald eagle.
 More than 500 nest in the area during the season — the largest concentration in the lower 48 states.
-Try the sport of “extreme birding” between February and April, when guides set up a bird blind to camouflage birdwatchers and decoys to entice the migrating mass.
+Try the sport of “extreme birding” between February and April, when guides set up a bird blind to camouflage birdwatchers and decoys to entice migrating masses.
 The Winter Wings Festival (Feb.
-14-17, 2019) in Klamath Falls brings leading birders, keynote speakers, workshops, presentations and more fun to the Klamath Basin for the largest wintering population of bald eagles in the lower 48 states.
-The volunteer-run festival celebrates its 40th year in 2019.
+13-16, 2020) in Klamath Falls brings leading birders, keynote speakers, workshops, presentations and more fun to the Klamath Basin.
+The volunteer-run festival celebrates its 41st year in 2020.

-From the cliffs and overlooks at Cape Meares National Wildlife Refuge near Tillamook, take in the view of tufted puffins, pelagic cormorants, common murres, and pigeon guillemots.
+From the cliffs and overlooks at Cape Meares National Wildlife Refuge near Tillamook, take in the view of tufted puffins, pelagic cormorants, common murres and pigeon guillemots.
 Don’t miss the 19th century lighthouse and uniquely shaped Octopus Tree.
-The Oregon Islands National Wildlife Refuge is a huge resource for anyone who wants to bird-watch on the Coast.
-Download their Discover Nature app to for a GPS-guided nature-based scavenger hunt; to post and view photographs from other visitors to the same spot; and to capture and view field notes on various seabirds and other species.
-Find maps, descriptions, species lists and other handy info — namely a checklist for 250 species — for 173 sites along the Coast at the Oregon Coast Birding Trail site.
+The Oregon Islands National Wildlife Refuge is a huge resource for anyone who wants to bird watch on the Coast.
+Download their Discover Nature app for a GPS-guided, nature-based scavenger hunt.
+You can post and view photographs from other visitors at the same spot and capture and view field notes on various seabirds and other species.
+Find maps, descriptions, species lists and other handy info — including a checklist for 250 species — for 173 sites along the Coast at the Oregon Coast Birding Trail site.